The Department of Psychology at Tulane University is seeking Health Psychology PhD applicants for admission in 2020

 Deadline: Apply online

-by 12/1/18 for the fall 2019 incoming PhD class.
-In the application portal select "health psychology" or "behavioral health" where prompted.
+by 12/1/19 for the fall 2020 incoming PhD class.
+The application portal tpically opens by late August.
+In the portal select "health psychology" or "behavioral health" where prompted.

 PhD applicants should be committed to research careers in health psychology.
 Specific interests include palliative care, psycho-oncology, healthcare decision making, adult mental health, quality of life, personality, and emotion.
 Students will complete innovative, individually-tailored coursework

 designed in-part around PCORI's national priorities